journeygroup/fermi/README.md

 Fermi differs substantially from other PHP frameworks:

 - Contains very little original code.
-In fact you could think of it as a currated collection of excellent packages.
+In fact you could think of it as a curated collection of excellent packages.
 - b.y.o.c. - bring your own container ([or dont](https://www.tonymarston.net/php-mysql/dependency-injection-is-evil.html))
 - Hacking core is encouraged.